DuncanRitchie/DuncanRitchie.github.io/README.md

 * All elements are ordered in the HTML (and therefore in the tab-order) in the order displayed on screen.
 * Screenreader-only text appears next to the GitHub icons on my project showcase.

-(Still to do — allow the navigation menus to be toggled without either JavaScript or a mouse.)
+(Still to do — allow the navigation menus to be toggled without either JavaScript or a mouse.
+I also want visitors to be able to toggle the on-scroll transitions, since people that prefer reduced motion might not like how the photos are revealed and hidden and how the text is re-flowed against the diagonal.)

 ### Screen-size
 I’ve improved the site’s responsiveness to screen-size by: